makrai/notes/brown2005-fewshot-gpt3.md

   * lose coherence over sufficiently long passages, contradict themselves, and occasionally contain non-sequitur sentences or paragraphs
-* special difficulty with “common sense physics”, despite doing well on some datasets (such as PIQA [BZB + 19]) that test this
+* special difficulty with “common sense physics”, despite doing well on some datasets (such as PIQA BZB + 19) that test this
   * e.g. questions like “If I put cheese into the fridge, will it melt?”
   * little better than chance when evaluated one-shot or even few-shot on some “comparison” tasks, such as determining if
     * two words are used the same way in a sentence, WIC
     * one sentence implies another (WIC and ANLI respectively), ANLI
   * on a subset of reading comprehension tasks (e.g. QuAC and RACE)
-* structural and algorithmic limitations, which could account for some of the
+* structural and algorithmic limitations
   * We focused on autoregressive language models because it is straightforward to both sample and compute likelihoods with this
-  * [we]  not include any bidirectional architectures or e.g. denoising.
+  * we  not include any bidirectional architectures or e.g. denoising.
 This
   * potentially worse performance on tasks which benefit from bidirectionality
     * e.g. fill-in-the-blank tasks, tasks that involve looking back and
     * tasks that require re-reading or carefully considering a long passage and